emacs-mirror/emacs/mps/manual/source/glossary.rst

         ??

-    scan function
+    scan method

         A function that examines a block of memory to find :term:`references <reference>` and indicate them to the MPS.
-A scan function forms part of an :term:`object format`.
+A scan method forms part of an :term:`object format`.
 See the topic :ref:`topic-scanning`.

     scan state